vrowello/final-cmpinf0010/README.md

 ## Finale 🏁

 For the next few weeks, we will be working on the final project!
-On week one, I will explain the project and what you need to know in order to do it.
-Also, I will assign your groups!
+This week, I will explain the project and what you need to know in order to do it.
+Also, you'll find out your groups!
 Let's do this.

 ## Getting Started™